 In 2015, the Hong Kong Cancer Registry reported 3,920 new breast cancer cases in women – up from 3,868 in 2014.
 According to a recently published report by the Hong Kong Breast Cancer Foundation (HKBCF), one in 16 local women will develop breast cancer in their lifetime.
 While numbers are on the rise, the data shows that the situation at hand in Hong Kong (for ethnically Chinese women) is encouraging.
 Compared with figures in the United States, United Kingdom, Australia, and Canada, numbers are on the low end of the spectrum.

-Dr James Kong echoes from his personal experience that the situation is indeed improving.
+Dr James Kong, a visiting specialist in Plastic Surgery to the Matilda International Hospital, echoes from his personal experience that the situation is indeed improving.
 “Some time back, we didn’t think that we could cure breast cancer, but even the most pessimistic accept that the outlook for Stage I and Stage II breast cancer is very good”.
 “A cure”, he explains, “means a survivor can live to a normal life expectancy”.

 Breast Awareness and Screening